Russian offensive turns to key Donbas city, heavy shelling - NewsBreak

 Russian offensive turns to key Donbas city, heavy shelling

-KYIV, Ukraine — (AP) — Ukrainians were digging in to defend the eastern city of Sievierodonetsk as it endured heavy bombardment from Russian forces trying to take the industrial area known as the Donbas.
+KYIV, Ukraine — (AP) — Buoyed by a visit from a neighbor and ally, Ukrainians were digging in to defend the eastern city of Sievierodonetsk, which came under heavy bombardment from Russian forces trying to take the industrial area known as the Donbas.

-In Tokyo on Monday, President Joe Biden and Japanese Prime Minister Fumio Kishida joined in condemning Moscow's invasion of Ukraine.
-Earlier on his trip to Asia, Biden signed legislation granting Ukraine $40 billion more in U.S. support for its defense against the Russian attack.

-Shelling increased in ferocity as Russian and Ukrainian forces battled along a 551-kilometer (342-mile) wedge of Ukraine’s eastern industrial heartland, driving residents to flee.
+Sievierodonetsk is the main city under Ukrainian control in Luhansk province, which together with Donetsk province make up the Donbas.

-Haidai said the Russians had occupied several towns and cities in Luhansk after indiscriminate, 24-hour shelling and were concentrating forces and weaponry there, bringing in troops from Kharkiv to the northwest, Mariupol to the south, and from inside Russia.
+He said the Russians had occupied several towns and cities in Luhansk after indiscriminate, 24-hour shelling.
+Haidai said Moscow was concentrating forces and weaponry there, bringing in forces from Kharkiv to the northwest, Mariupol to the south, and from inside Russia.

 The sole working hospital in Sievierodonetck has only three doctors and supplies for 10 days, he said.

-The Ukrainian military said Russian forces were unsuccessful in their attack on Oleksandrivka, a village outside the city.
+The Ukrainian military said Russian forces had mounted an unsuccessful attack on Oleksandrivka, a village outside of the city.

+While Russian and Ukrainian forces battled along a 551-kilometer (342-mile) wedge of Ukraine's eastern industrial heartland, Poland’s president traveled to Kyiv on Sunday to support Ukraine's European Union aspirations, becoming the first foreign leader to address the Ukrainian parliament since the start of the war.

+President Andrzej Duda received a standing ovation when he thanked the lawmakers for letting him speak where “the heart of a free, independent and democratic Ukraine beats.”
+Duda said Ukraine need not submit to conditions given by Russian President Vladimir Putin.

-In a general staff morning report, Russia said it was preparing to resume its offensive on Slovyansk, a city in Donetsk province that saw fierce fighting last month after Moscow’s troops retreated from Kyiv.
+In a general staff morning report, Russia said it was also preparing to resume its offensive on Slovyansk, a city in Donetsk province that saw fierce fighting last month after Moscow’s troops backed away from Kyiv.

-The conflict is not confined to Ukraine’s east.
-Powerful explosions were heard early Monday in Korosten, about 160 kilometers (100 miles) west of Kyiv, the town’s deputy mayor said.
+The conflict was not confined to Ukraine’s east.
+Powerful explosions were heard early Monday, for example, in Korosten, about 160 kilometers (100 miles) west of Kyiv, the town’s deputy mayor said.
 It was the third straight day of apparent attacks in the Zhytomyr District, Ukrainian news agencies reported.

+In Enerhodar, a Russian-held city 281 kilometers (174 miles) northwest of Mariupol, an explosion Sunday injured the Moscow-appointed mayor at his residence, Ukrainian and Russian news agencies reported.
+Ukraine’s Unian news agency said a bomb planted by “local partisans” wounded 48-year-old Andrei Shevchuk, whose lives near the Zaporizhzhia Nuclear Power Plant, Europe’s largest.

-A Ukrainian court was expected to reach a verdict Monday for the first Russian soldier standing trial for an alleged war crime.
-The 21-year-old sergeant, who has admitted to shooting a Ukrainian man in the head in the Sumy region on Feb.
+On Monday, a Ukrainian court was expected to reach a verdict for a Russian soldier who was the first to go on trial for an alleged war crime.
+The 21-year-old sergeant, who has admitted to shooting a Ukrainian man in the head in a village in the northeastern Sumy region on Feb.
 28, could get life in prison if convicted.

 In other developments, Ukraine’s first lady, Olena Zelenska, gave a rare interview to national broadcaster ICTV alongside her husband and said she has hardly seen him since the war began.